How do Seattle 4 Rotarians connect and develop friendships?

 We work to achieve these goals through educational, fellowship, service and advocacy opportunities for Rotarians in our Club, our families and the community.

 Works with other Seattle Rotary membership committees to improve the quality and strengthen the diversity of the Club membership.
 Investigates proposed new members relative to: character, business or professional standing, community service record and potential to meet the obligations of membership in Seattle Rotary — including service, attendance, and financial.
-Also, reviews the occupation or profession of each new candidate for membership to ensure compatibility with open classifications.
-Members shall not serve more than five consecutive years without a two year break from this committee.
+Members shall not serve more than five consecutive years without a two-year break from this committee.

 This vibrant and fun committee plans unique social and networking events and activities for members, prospective members and their guests that promote friendship, fellowship, and finding common interests among Seattle 4 Rotarians.

 The Seattle Rotary Keekwulees, or "Keeks," is the vehicle through which the education of new Seattle #4 Rotary members is accomplished.
-The word Keekwulee comes from the Pacific Northwest Indians and literally means "low person on the totem pole."
-As part of the indoctrination into the club, each new Rotarian is expected to attend three of these meetings within 12 months of becoming a member.
+The word Keekwulee comes from the Chinook jargon and means "person on the base of the totem pole" and reflects the importance of new members to strengthen and vitalize our club.
+As part of the orientation into the club, each new Rotarian is expected to attend three of these meetings within 12 months of becoming a member.
 Counselors serve staggered three-year terms.